 Go there for: mild temperatures and clear skies

 Beware: it can be colder than expected for Arizona

 Petrified Forest National Park in winter is a fantastic time to go and truthfully, probably the best time to visit.

 The summer temperatures, much like the Grand Canyon, are scorching and undesirable.
-However, winter temperatures can sometimes bring light snow, but it definitely will be a nice and more comfortable time to visit the park.
+However, winter temperatures can sometimes bring light snow, but it definitely will be a nice and more comfortable time to visit the Arizona destination.

 The rainy season takes place in summer, so you don’t need to expect too much rain during December at Petrified Forest National Park, or any other months during the season.
 If clear enough, you can see up to 100 miles each way!